ddbj/www/ddbj-account-e.md

 ## Registering an SSH Public Key {#key}

 Log in to your [DDBJ Account](https://accounts.ddbj.nig.ac.jp) and select SSH keys.
 Click New SSH key to upload your SSH public key file or paste the key content directly.
-Supported formats are RSA, ECDSA, and ED25519.
+A supported file format is OpenSSH and encryption methods are RSA, ECDSA, and ED25519.

 ## Updating account information {#update-account}